History & Importance

 - research activity currently involves 34 externally funded research projects (> $7.5 million)

-- placement of more than 50 LSU graduates in faculty positions around the world, see LSU Chemical Engineering PhD graduates with teaching positions
+- placement of more than 50 LSU graduates in faculty positions around the world (see LSU Chemical Engineering PhD graduates with teaching positions)

 - four graduates of the department along with one professor emeritus have been elected Fellows of the American Institute of Chemical Engineers; two hold NSF CAREER awards

-Historically, the Cain Department of Chemical Engineering built its earliest reputation in sugar technology, which was—at that time—the major industry in the area.
+Historically, the department built its earliest reputation in sugar technology, which was—at that time—the major industry in the area.
 Later, emphasis was on unit operations, which formed the basis for the design of equipment in the rapidly expanding petrochemical industry of the state.
 In the 1960s, the department built strength in computerization and computer control of industrial processes, strengths that continue today.
 In addition, there is emphasis on pollution control and environmental processes, biochemical processes, materials science and materials processing, heterogeneous catalysis, reaction engineering, electrochemical engineering, and other societal needs.
 The department views itself as flexible and adaptable rather than as locked into fixed specialties.

 A huge strength of the department is its proximity and access to the Mississippi River corridor from Baton Rouge to New Orleans, which includes more than 200 chemical/petrochemical facilities—one of the world’s largest concentrations.
 These facilities work in tandem with the department on many projects, and they rely on graduating students to fill many of their most critical positions.
 The American Chemistry Council reports that Louisiana’s chemical industry is the 2nd largest manufacturing industry in the state at $63.3 billion, which makes Louisiana the 2nd largest chemical producing state in the nation.
 It provides 23,000 direct jobs and another 126,730 related jobs.
 In addition, Louisiana’s chemical industry generates $2.2 billion in payroll, with an average wage of $95,160, 48% higher than the average manufacturing wage.
-More information about Louisiana’s chemical industry.
+Read more information about Louisiana’s chemical industry.

 Not only does the department edify chemical engineers that work on the technologies of the day, but it also teaches those that will be employed in industries that do not currently exist.
 Industries based on nanotechnology, MEMS, biotechnology, fullerenes, among others, are the wave of the future.
 These industries are in their formative stages, now being nurtured by the chemical engineering graduates of five to ten years ago.